Fostering Children with Special Needs in Singapore: Allowances, MFEC and SPED Support

 The Medical Fee Exemption Card

-The MFEC is the single most important financial support for families fostering children with medical or health needs.
-It provides near-complete coverage of medical costs at public healthcare institutions: restructured hospitals, polyclinics, and specialist outpatient clinics within the public system.
-It also covers subsidised care at Community Health Assist Scheme (CHAS) general practitioners and dental clinics.
+The MFEC is an important financial support for families fostering children with medical or health needs.
+It covers 100% of medical expenses at polyclinics and government hospitals.
+Foster children also receive healthcare subsidies at participating Community Health Assist Scheme (CHAS) general practitioners and dental clinics.

-For a child with a chronic medical condition — diabetes, congenital heart disease, epilepsy, or a developmental condition requiring regular specialist review — the MFEC removes what would otherwise be a substantial and recurring financial burden.
-Appointments, investigations, and most medications are covered.
-Foster parents are not expected to absorb ongoing medical costs from the monthly allowance.
+For a child with a chronic medical condition — diabetes, congenital heart disease, epilepsy, or a developmental condition requiring regular specialist review — the MFEC and public healthcare subsidies are important supports.
+Confirm with your FCA how specialist appointments, investigations, and medications are handled for the placement.

-The MFEC is issued when the placement is formalised, alongside the Letter of Identity.
-Both documents are essential — the Letter of Identity authorises you to act on the child's behalf and access state benefits.
+The Letter of Identity authorises you to act on the child's behalf and access state benefits.
+Ask your FCA how and when the MFEC is issued for your placement.

 SPED Schools and Educational Support

 Children with learning differences or developmental conditions who cannot access mainstream MOE schools are eligible for Special Education (SPED) schools.
 Foster children in this category receive the same access to SPED programmes as any other child.
-School fees are covered through government grants and the MFEC framework.
+School fees are supported through government grants.

 For children who sit in mainstream schools but need additional support — learning support programmes, resource rooms, educational therapists — MSF and the foster family's assigned agency work with the school to put appropriate accommodations in place.
 The Foster Care Worker acts as a liaison to ensure that the child's educational and therapeutic needs are addressed consistently between school and home.